pcaston/OpenPeerPower.github.io/source/_posts/2020-01-31-community-highlights.markdown

 ---

-Back in [2015][community-highlights-2015] and in [2016][community-highlights-2016], we tried starting a series of blog posts called "Community Highlight", a few times, a blog post appeared about the amazingly awesome stuff our community does with Home Assistant.
+Back in [2015][community-highlights-2015] and in [2016][community-highlights-2016], we tried starting a series of blog posts called "Community Highlight", a few times, a blog post appeared about the amazingly awesome stuff our community does with Open Peer Power.

-Recently, that idea was picked up again by adding an "In Other News" section to the release notes on each Home Assistant release.
-However, the development pace of Home Assistant is high!
+Recently, that idea was picked up again by adding an "In Other News" section to the release notes on each Open Peer Power release.
+However, the development pace of Open Peer Power is high!
 As a result, that section is always hidden all the way down somewhere in those release notes.
 A bit unfortunate, since there is so much cool stuff to be found!

 So, today, we present you: the Community Highlights, the first edition!